VgTajdd/chess_problem/README.md

-# CHESS
+# CHESS PARSER PROBLEM
-Chess visualizer developed in C++ and OpenGL
+Chess parser problem (visualizer developed in C++ and OpenGL)

 To clone this repository use this: